Vegan Matcha Tiramisu

 Sponge Cake

-• To a large mixing bowl, add the flour, granulated sugar, matcha powder, baking powder, and baking soda.
-Add the almond milk, oil, and vanilla extract, and whisk until smooth.
+• Mix the dry ingredients.
+To a large mixing bowl, add the flour, granulated sugar, baking powder, and baking soda.
+Whisk until combined.

-• Transfer the batter to the prepared baking sheet and spread it into an even rectangle of about 1/4-inch thickness using a spatula.
+• Spread the batter into an even layer.
+Transfer the batter to the prepared baking sheet and spread it into an even rectangle, approximately 1/4 inch (0.6 cm) thick, using a spatula.
 Try to make it as even as possible.

-• Bake for about 12 minutes or until the sides are just slightly golden brown.
+• Bake.
+Bake for about 10-12 minutes or until the sides are just slightly golden brown.
 Remove from the oven and let it cool for 10-15 minutes.

 Vanilla Cream

-• Add the silken tofu, powdered sugar, and vanilla extract to a blender or food processor.
-Process until smooth.
+• Blend all of the ingredients.
+Add the firm silken tofu, coconut cream, powdered sugar, vanilla extract, and melted butter to a blender.
+Blend until smooth.

 To Assemble

-• Prepare the matcha dip: add the matcha powder to a small bowl.
-Pour in the hot water and add the sugar.
-Stir to dissolve the matcha and sugar.
+• Prepare the matcha dip.
+Add the matcha powder and sugar to a small bowl.
+Pour in the boiling water and whisk until the matcha is completely dissolved.

 Notes